 A top sound system in the car is primarily acoustically convincing – some bass can even be felt in the stomach.
 But tuners can get into trouble for this.
 Because if the installed system is too loud, the police may interpret this as noise pollution.
 Then there is the threat of a fine.
 Nevertheless, it may be advisable to use special car speakers with subwoofers for bass frequencies.
 Together with a so-called crossover, these elements ensure a rich sound despite the usual driving noise.

 What is important when tuning a car?

 Caution!
 Anyone who tunes without restraint is living dangerously.
-Because in the tuning sector, many regulations for a wide range of components cause uncertainty.
+Because depending on the country in the tuning sector, many regulations for a wide range of components cause uncertainty.
 Every part that you retrofit to your car can lead to the expiry of the operating licence and thus to hefty fines.
 You may also no longer be allowed to drive the vehicle on public roads.

 A parts certificate is normally supplied with safety-relevant car parts.
 However, this does not mean that the part has been properly installed and thus possibly endangers road safety.
-For components with a parts certificate, it is therefore necessary to have an installation inspection carried out by a certified body such as DEKRA, GTÜ or TÜV.
+For components with a parts certificate, in some countries it is therefore necessary to have an installation inspection carried out by a certified body such as DEKRA, GTÜ or TÜV in Germany.
 The experts there check the functionality of the component and the vehicle after installation.